 Were your senses More vivid than usual?
 More vivid than usual

 Please compare your vision during the experience to your everyday vision that you had immediately prior to the time of the experience.
 Sorry there is no memory prior to the NDE.

 Please compare your hearing during the experience to your everyday hearing that you had immediately prior to the time of the experience.
 There was no hearing in the NDE, just a sort of silent passing of knowledge, an instant awareness of many events, 20 years into the future.

 Did you seem to be aware of things going on elsewhere, as if by ESP?
 No

-Did you pass into or through a Passing into or through a tunnel?
+Did you pass into or through a tunnel?
 Uncertain The only visual part of the NDE that I can recall is what looks like a huge camera lens opening to reveal my place in the car with my father, except that also marks the end of any active memory for several weeks after the NDE.

 The experience included: Presence of deceased persons